Running Overlapping Seasons for Your Organization

 Archiving with Overlapping Seasons

-Division level archiving allows us to save a copy of the current season for a particular division, and start fresh with a new one.
-For example, what if we need to open registration for our next season now, but the current season does not end for 3 more months?
-We can simply set up a new division for the upcoming season now, get our registration going, and when the current season ends we can archive it.
+Division level archiving allows you to save a copy of the current season for a particular division, and start fresh with a new one.
+For example, what if you need to open registration for your next season now, but the current season does not end for 3 more months?
+You can set up a new division for the upcoming season, get your registration going immediately, and when the current season ends you can archive it.
 The only thing to keep in mind when using this method is that you must roster new members to the season that will stay active, otherwise, if you roster them to the season that gets archived, there is no way to pull them to the active season and you would need to have the affected members re-register.